Rehab 4 Alcoholism

 All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Areas across the UK are suffering from rising addiction rates, and Nottinghamshire is sadly amongst them.

-Easy access to drugs and alcohol, along with widespread economic stress and employment uncertainty, has made substance abuse an extremely relevant issue.
+Easy access to drugs and alcohol, along with widespread economic stress and employment uncertainty, has made binge drinking and substance abuse an extremely relevant issue.

 This higher rate of use also increases the risk of hospitalisation, even risking death in many cases.

 It’s easy for casual substance use to slowly turn into an addiction, which can then quickly become dependence.